Nuno-Jesus/Make-A-Make/README.md

 	make: *** No rule to make target X.  Stop.

 This is probably one of the most common errors.
-It means `make` was trying to build something called `X`, but couldn't find neither an explicit nor implicit rule to do it.
+It means `make` was trying to build something called `X`, but couldn't find an explicit or implicit rule to do so.
 It can be caused due to a typo, wrong pattern matching rules (when using `%`), or missing files.

 	Makefile: *** recipe commences before first target.
 Stop.